spatie/flysystem-dropbox/README.md

 If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.

+## Stuck on PHP 5?

+This package is PHP 7 only.
+If you need PHP5 support take a look at [this fork](https://github.com/srmklive/flysystem-dropbox-v2)

 ## Credits

 - [Alex Vanderbist](https://github.com/AlexVanderbist)